 To Manage: to take charge or care of; to dominate or influence (a person) by tact, flattery, or artifice; to handle, direct, govern, or control in action or use (dictionary.com)

 The above definitions illustrate the point even more eloquently than I expected.
 I’m tempted to stop my blog here, but I will expand on these ideas.
 I have spent a good amount of time in “management training.”
 You learn to think, act, talk, and govern like a manager.
 In fact, academia often leads us in the direction of effectively managing people or in my experience, managing research.
 Now however; at age 27, I hope to NEVER manage anyone ever again (given the traditional definition).
-Because management is exactly as it is defined, taking care of or dominating your employees; handling them or controlling them.
+I should say that I am not defining management as a job title, but a mechanism to guide people in the workplace.
+Because management is exactly as it is defined, taking care of or dominating your employees; handling them or controlling them it’d not for me.
 How effective is this?
 In my experience, it is not very effective when it comes to long term development and advancement of employees, business, and agency goals.
-Management in fact implies some level of subordination, surrender, and silencing of voice.

 Inevitably not everyone will be a leader, but leadership is contagious.
 Great leaders bring it out in others.
 Most importantly they lead by example.
 Management is full of contradiction.
 We have all had managers who live by, “do as I say, not as I do.”
 THIS DOES NOT WORK.
 Two situations occur, employees follow your example or they stick to their guns and show a higher work ethic which often is scrutinized...because you can’t outshine your boss.